SAR-ARD/ERS_NRB/docs/ERS_NRB.rst

 The function `pyroSAR.auxdata.dem_create`_ can be used to directly convert between EGM96 and WGS84 heights using GDAL.
 This way, the argument ``externalDEMApplyEGM`` of function `pyroSAR.snap.util.geocode`_ can be set to ``False`` and no additional lookup file is needed.

-Sentinel-1 orbit state vector files (OSV) for enhancing the orbit location accuracy are downloaded directly by pyroSAR (see `pyroSAR.S1.OSV`_), but can also be downloaded automatically by SNAP.
+Sentinel-1 orbit state vector files (OSV) for enhancing the orbit location accuracy are downloaded directly by pyroSAR (see `pyroSAR.ERS.OSV`_), but can also be downloaded automatically by SNAP.
-For S1-NRB processing at least Restituted Orbit files (RESORB) are needed while the more accurate Precise Orbit Ephemerides (POEORB) delivered two weeks after scene acquisition do not provide additional benefit.
+For ERS-NRB processing at least Restituted Orbit files (RESORB) are needed while the more accurate Precise Orbit Ephemerides (POEORB) delivered two weeks after scene acquisition do not provide additional benefit.

 The function `pyroSAR.snap.util.geocode`_ will create a list of plain GeoTIFF files, which are slightly larger than the actual tile to ensure full tile coverage after geocoding.
-These files are then subsetted to the actual tile extent, converted to Cloud Optimized GeoTIFFs (COG), and renamed to the S1-NRB naming scheme.
+These files are then subsetted to the actual tile extent, converted to Cloud Optimized GeoTIFFs (COG), and renamed to the ERS-NRB naming scheme.
 The function `spatialist.auxil.gdalwarp`_ is used for this task, which is a simple wrapper around the gdalwarp utility of GDAL.
 The following is another incomplete code example highlighting the general procedure of converting the individual images.
 The ``outfile`` name is generated from information of the source images, the MGRS tile ID and the name of the respective file as written by `pyroSAR.snap.util.geocode`_.